-Your skin contains cells called melanocytes that secrete the pigment that forms your skin color.
+Your skin contains cells called melanocytes that secrete the pigment that forms your skin colour.
 In your mouth, this pigment (called melanin) can form symmetrical markings that appear dark or black in colour.
 The colour of skin and probably of any pigmented part of the oral mucosa is genetically determined by the number and size of the melanosomes and the type of melanin that they produce.

 Another possible cause of a black spot on gums is a blood vessel malformation in the tissues called a hemangioma.
 This is a benign condition that doesn't usually require treatment.
 Areas that are chronically inflamed from conditions like lichen planus can also suffer dark spots.

-Endocrine disorders, like Addison's disease, can also lead to the production of melanin from melanocytes, explains Dermatology and Dermatologic Diseases.
+Endocrine disorders can also lead to the production of melanin from melanocytes according to the Canadian Medical Association Journal.
 If you've never had melanin pigmentation in your mouth, then a sudden scattering of black spots may be a sign that you need to rule out a problem with your adrenal glands.

 Foreign objects lodged under the gum tissue can sometimes appear as black spots.
 The culprit is often a piece of an old amalgam filling that can become physically pushed into the gum tissue, leaving a dark blue or black dot (sometimes called an amalgam tattoo).
 This is also benign, and unless there is a cosmetic issue no treatment is required.

 Long-term smoking can lead to a condition called smoker's melanosis, which can appear as dark black or brown spots on the inside of the cheeks and lips.
-According to the International Journal of Environmental Research and Public Health, the spots will often clear up if the person stops smoking, though it may take several years.
+According to Dental Health Alberta, the condition is reversible and spots will often clear up if the person stops smoking, though it may take several years.